 - a yellowing of the skin or eyeball

-- very light colored bowl movements not explained by diet
+- very light colored bowel movements not explained by diet

 - feeling tired for weeks- even months

 - fever, loss of appetite, vomiting or feeling like you need to

 These symptoms occur one to six months after you have become infected.
 About 30% of people show no symptoms at all.

 There is no treatment for chronic hepatitis B. With the vaccination, someone who is newly infected as an adult is likely to be able to use the vaccine and fight off the disease.

 You can get a vaccination against hepatitis B, it requires a series of shots at one-month intervals.
 Once you are infected, your body may naturally fight off the virus.
 There is a chance that you can continue to be infected, and become a carrier.
 You can start the series of shots while infected, this will give your immune system a boost to help fight off the virus.